Modern slavery statement

 Our policies on slavery and human trafficking

-We take the issue of human rights seriously and over the next 12 months we will continue to strengthen our policies and management systems in this area.
+We take the issue of human rights seriously and will continue our efforts to strengthen our policies and management systems in this area.
 Our employee policies are set locally to comply with local law within the overall Group framework and we monitor the employment practices of our supply chain.

 Supplier adherence to our ethical standards